What Are the Differences Between Types of Hydrangeas?

 Arborescens are one of the first hydrangeas to bloom in the spring/early summer and they bloom on new wood.
 This takes the guess work out of pruning!
 Just when I start getting spring fever in late winter I can get out in the garden to cut these down to around to 12 to 15 inches and have gorgeous blooms for early summer.
 I don’t even have to worry about a late freeze!

 Most arborescens flowers are cream color but within the last 10 years pink cultivars have been introduced.
+They come in both mophead and lacecap forms.
 If you love pink like me but do not want to mess with macrophyllas and soil amendments to get your pink flowers, this one is always pink!

 I have my arborescens around my patio where they get plenty of morning sun and shade in the hottest part of the day (late afternoon).
 They are real show stoppers when they are in bloom.